-The groups take place in a safe and meaningful environment where warmth, trust, and non-judgement abounds.
+The groups take place in a safe and meaningful environment where warmth, trust, and non-judgment abounds.

-The purpose of these groups is to provide children, adults and families who share a common experience with a safe place where they can express themselves through a variety of art modalities, share their stories, express their grief, and explore their feelings in a non-threatening way.
+The purpose of these groups is to provide children, adults, and families who share a common experience with a safe place where they can express themselves through a variety of art modalities, share their stories, express their grief, and explore their feelings in a non-threatening way by:

 Our goals for expressive arts are to:

-- provide opportunities for sharing memories and experience of loss
+- Provide opportunities for sharing memories and experiences of loss